shopware5/devdocs/source/designers-guide/google-pagespeed-best-practise/index.md

 ## CSS

 Shopware delivers all theme styles in a single CSS file which will be loaded on page load.
-This works well as we only have 1 request to fetch all styles, but for Google Pagespeed, it is a nightmare as you will be faced with the `above-the-fold content` error message.
+This works well as we only have 1 request to fetch all styles, but for Google PageSpeed, it is a nightmare as you will be faced with the `above-the-fold content` error message.

-Google Pagespeed expects that your site is fully renderable without additional network round trips.
-That means that your fully rendered site should not differ much from the intial render.
+Google PageSpeed expects that your site is fully renderable without additional network round trips.
+That means that your fully rendered site should not differ much from the initial render.

 **Recommendation for the best score**